-25 Scholarship in this area has mushroomed in the past years.
-See Daniel Bradlow and David Hunter (eds), International Financial Institutions and International Law (Kluwer Press 2010); Dann, Law of Development Cooperation (n 5); Kevin E. Davis, "Financing Development" as a Field of Practice, Study and Innovation', NYU Institute for International Law and Justice Working Paper No. 10 (2008); Samuli Seppänen, Possibilities and Challenges of Human-Rights Based Approach to Development, Erik Castren Research Report 2005; Celine Tan, project, as explained above (I.) is here the central focus of the law, not just one angle (as in the wider sense).26 In both frames ('law and development' or 'law of development') law has been studied through different methodological approaches - in a doctrinal, internal sense or through more external perspectives applied to law, such as political economy, anthropology or critical theory.
+(section I) is here the central ↓ focus of the law, not just one angle (as in the wider sense).26 In both frames ('law and development' or 'law of development'), law has been studied through different methodological approaches-in a doctrinal, internal sense or through more external perspectives applied to law, such as political economy, anthropology, or critical theory.
 Often these different approaches inform each other.
-With regard to the law of development, for example, it is interesting to observe that legal scholarship profited from anthropologists discovering the field27 and extended scholarship on law and global governance28 only in their footsteps.
+With regard to the law of development, for example, it is interesting to observe that legal scholarship profited from anthropologists discovering the field,27 and extended scholarship on law and global governance28 only in their footsteps.

-Finally, one can relate the scholarship on the law of development to three 'schools' or epistemic communities of legal scholarship, for which South-North relations and development have been central.29 There is for one the 'law and development movement', originating in the 1960s in the US and advancing a rather pragmatic, bottom-up analysis of how law could be used to support 'development processes'.30 This movement has orginally been focused more on the domestic law dimension.
-Secondly, emerging at around the same time but located more in the field of international law was a French-language school of 'droit international du développement'.31 This was more critical, demanding to rewrite basic principles of
+Finally, one can relate the scholarship on the law of development to three 'schools' or epistemic communities of legal scholarship, for which South-North relations and development have been central.29 There is, first, the 'law and development movement', originating in the 1960s in the USA and advancing a rather pragmatic, bottom-up analysis of how law could be used to support 'development processes'.30 This movement has originally been focused 4, more on the domestic law dimension.
+Second, emerging at around the same time but located more in the field of international law was a French-language school of 'droit international du développement'.31 This was more critical, demanding that basic principles of international law be rewritten to strengthen substantive justice and benefit developing countries.
+It was driven in particular by prominent authors from the Third World.32 While these two schools originate in the 1960s, the third school emerged in the late 1990s: Third World Approaches to International Law (TWAIL).
+This aims to critically re-examine the structures and doctrines of international law in a longer historical trajectory, foregrounding the perspective of Third World and colonised societies.33 Today, while the French tradition seems to have lost traction, 'law and development' and TWAIL exist side by side, showing different sensibilities but sharing a family connection.
+Scholarship on the law of development draws insights from all three of these schools.